EthEmbedded/Raspi-Eth-Install/README.md

 ### Materials Needed:
 - Raspberry Pi development board (one of the models listed above, preferably the RasPi2)
 - 64GB micro SD Card(Raspi2) or with SD Adapter(RasPiB/B+).
-###### *Note*: 	although 64GB is not necessary, as the ethereum blockchain grows you will need the room to 				store it.
-Another strong suggestion is to use Class 10 SanDisk Ultra or Extreme models with 			higher R/W speeds
 - Power Supply for Raspberry Pi(minimum 5VDC 1Amp micro USB)
 - Ethernet cable (to connect to available, DHCP enabled, internet router)

+##### Note: although 64GB is not necessary, as the ethereum blockchain grows you will need the room to 				store it.
+Another strong suggestion is to use Class 10 SanDisk Ultra or Extreme models with 				higher R/W speeds
 ### Optional Materials:
 - HDMI cable
 - Monitor with HDMI input(or apropriate adapter)